Zeferito/RhytaDemo/README.md

 <div align="center">
     <p align="center">
         This repository contains an application designed to showcase the resource storage system for an AI scheduler that automates the creation of schedules for professors, classrooms, and other resources in educational institutions.
-This project utilizes Node.js with Sequelize and Mongoose as the primary development stack and supports both MySQL and MongoDB as databases for flexible storage.
+This project utilizes Node.js with Sequelize as the primary development stack and supports MySQL.
     </p>
 </div>